 The type of anesthesia used will depend on the duration of the procedure.
 There is local anesthesia (blocks a limited area, like a knee) regional anesthesia (numbs the lower half of your body) and general anesthesia (places the patient unconscious).

 An arthroscope basically makes everything “bigger” or more visible for the surgeon.
-The surgeon will first make multiple small incisions which will act as entry points for the surgical tools.
+The surgeon will first make multiple small incisions that will act as entry points for the surgical tools.
 Small tools that hold light small lighting systems will first be inserted to illuminate the joint.
 Then, a small camera is placed on the end of a pencil-sized instrument and inserted through another small incision to view the damaged joint.
 This small camera is attached to a larger monitor close to the doctor so he can view the joint on a bigger picture.
 Just like you use your computer to complete your work, surgeons use large monitors to repair your knee.

 From here, the surgeon will repair the damaged areas.
 The surgical tools are then removed and the incisions are stitched or closed with adhesives.